ShadowPic/PublicTestProjects/DynamicsFinOps/FinOpsConfigurationValidation/ServicePrincipalSettings.md

 # Introduction

-For your application to accessfully query the FinOps Odata service you have to get the settings correct for the OAuth 2.0 authentication.
+For your application to successfully query the FinOps Odata service you have to get the settings correct for the OAuth 2.0 authentication.
 All of the examples that I found used the FinOps AAD registrations and no examples for on premise.

-All service principle based access to finops are configured through the mi=SysAADClientTable form.

 ## Settings For this Application